melikos1984/redux/docs/basics/Reducers.md

 It’s called a reducer because it’s the type of function you would pass to [`Array.prototype.reduce(reducer, ?initialValue)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce).
 It’s very important that the reducer stays pure.
 Things you should **never** do inside a reducer:

-* Mutate its arguments;
+* 改變它的參數；
 * Perform side effects like API calls and routing transitions.

-We’ll explore how to perform side effects in the [advanced walkthrough](../advanced/README.md).
+我們將會探索 how to perform side effects in the [advanced walkthrough](../advanced/README.md).
 For now, just remember that the reducer must be pure. **Given the same arguments, it should calculate the next state and return it.
 No surprises.
 No side effects.
 No API calls.
 No mutations.
 Just a calculation.**

 With this out of the way, let’s start writing our reducer by gradually teaching it to understand the [actions](Actions.md) we defined earlier.